Breathing exercises for reducing stress and anxiety

 If you’re finding it difficult to focus on your breath, there are lots of apps you can try.
 Popular apps include the free Australian app Smiling Mind, as well as Headspace and Calm.

 If you’re still feeling stressed or anxious after trying deep breathing exercises, don’t be afraid to ask for help.
-Sometimes talking to your GP or a health professional will give you more ideas of how to reduce stress and anxiety in your life.
+Talking to your GP or a health professional will give you more ideas of how to reduce stress and anxiety in your life.

-MensLine Australia offers free professional 24/7 telephone counselling support for men with concerns about mental health, anger management, family violence (using and experiencing), addiction, relationship, stress and wellbeing.
+MensLine Australia offers free professional 24/7 telephone counselling support for men with concerns about mental health, relationships, anger management, family violence (using and experiencing), stress, and suicidal thoughts.

 Call 1300 78 99 78